mlcommons/ck/README.md

 automate 98% of all recent MLPerf inference benchmark submissions, make them more reproducible and reusable, and obtain record inference performance on the latest Qualcomm and Nvidia devices.

-We continue improving the MLCommons CK/CM technology to help AI, ML and systems developers focus on innovation by automating all their tedious and repetitive tasks and slashing their research, development, benchmarking, optimization, reproducibility and deployment time and costs by 10..100 times across continuously changing software, hardware and data.
+The long-term goal for our Collective Knowledge platform is to help everyone automatically generate the most efficient, reproducible and deployable solutions for their applications using the most suitable software and hardware stack at any given time (model, framework, inference engine and any other related dependency) based on their requirements and constraints including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data.

-The ultimate goal for our Collective Knowledge platform is to help everyone automatically generate the most efficient, reproducible and deployable solutions for their applications using the most suitable software and hardware stack at any given time (model, framework, inference engine and any other related dependency) based on their requirements and constraints including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data.
+Our ultimate dream is to accelerate deep-tech innovation and help AI, ML and systems developers by automating all their tedious and repetitive tasks and slashing development, benchmarking, optimization and deployment costs for any novel technology by 10..100 times in the rapidly evolving world.

 ### Discussions